mariodimac7/sfdc-recipe-rest-create-envelope/README.md

 ## Step by Step Walkthrough

-  ### 1. Install DocuSign for Salesforce
+  ### 1. Install DocuSign eSignature for Salesforce
-  After setting up a Salesforce Developer account as well as a DocuSign Developer account, [Install DocuSign for Salesforce from AppExchange](https://appexchange.salesforce.com/listingDetail?listingId=a0N30000001taX4EAI) in your Salesforce org.
+  After setting up a Salesforce Developer account as well as a DocuSign Developer account, [Install DocuSign eSignature for Salesforce from AppExchange](https://appexchange.salesforce.com/listingDetail?listingId=a0N30000001taX4EAI) in your Salesforce org.

   ### 2. DocuSign Integrator key setup
   - Login to your DocuSign Developer Sandbox and click on **Go to Admin** .